 Curriculum by year

-Use the links below to view the Computer Science curriculum by year.
+Use the links below to view the English curriculum by year.

 The purpose of the English curriculum at SFX School is to empower all students to have the courage to shine in their abilities whilst developing their compassion for others so that they can be the best version of themselves when they leave the school.